DharshanSR/asgardeo-react-native-samples/authenticator-app/README.md

   </p>

   <p align="center">
-    A reference mobile authenticator application built with React Native and <a href="https://wso2.com/asgardeo/">Asgardeo</a> that enables TOTP and push notification based authentication on iOS and Android devices.
+    A reference mobile authenticator application built with React Native and <a href="https://wso2.com/asgardeo/">Asgardeo</a>/<a href="https://is.docs.wso2.com/en/next">WSO2 Identity Server</a> that enables TOTP and push notification based authentication on iOS and Android devices.
   </p>

   <p align="center">